intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 This phenomenon appears at all layers of the protocol stack, especially when protocols are not designed with middlebox participation in mind.
 TCP's
-{{?TCP=RFC0793}} extension points have been rendered difficult to use, largely due to middlebox interactions, as experience with Multipath TCP
+{{?TCP=RFC0793}} extension points have been rendered difficult to use, largely due to middlebox interactions; see for example Multipath TCP {{?MPTCP=RFC6824}}
-{{?MPTCP=RFC6824}} and Fast Open {{?TFO=RFC7413}} has shown.
+or Fast Open {{?TFO=RFC7413}}.
 IP's version field was rendered useless when encapsulated over Ethernet, requring a new ethertype with IPv6 {{?RFC2464}}, due in part to layer 2 devices making version-independent assumptions about the structure of the IPv4 header.
 The announcements of new optional transitive attributes in BGP caused significant routing instability {{RIPE-99}}.

 By increasing the number of different actors involved in any single protocol exchange, the number of potential implementation bugs that a deployment needs to